OCD, Perfectionism, and Collecting

 I have long been aware that I am not a typical collector.
 Where most experienced collectors create the circumstances for impressive photo ops posing in front of a solid wall of tightly packed album spines, my minimalist values have kept my collection extremely small.
 The less-is-more manifesto is largely driven by a preference for a deeper connection with less music over a more surface-level experience with a larger number of records.
 But my perfectionism also plays a role in my modesty, probably to a bit of an extreme.
 Call it reverse-hoarding, call it a gift and a curse, my obsessive tendencies make it difficult for me to see the forest for the trees.

 The allure of vinyl is a paradox, a logical dilemma for my mathematical mind.
 While I’m less likely to obsess over the problems with digital reissues, it’s almost as if digital is too easy.
 There is an undeniable magic surrounding vintage records, which surely has something to do with the fact that they are old and have aged, some better than others.
-If a CD is a 5 out of 10 when it comes to the satisfaction it can bring, and if a good vinyl reissue is maybe a 6 or 7, an original pressing in good condition is roughly a 30.
-It’s no contest.

 But the major stress-inducing part of putting together a collection of cherished vintage jazz records, aside from the financial challenge that comes with their high price tags, is finding copies in acceptable condition.
 For a critical listener like myself, condition is a minefield of potential pitfalls.
 Not only are there the obvious issues that arise with usage—surface noise, distortion from groove wear, damage to labels and jackets, etc.—there are plenty of shortcomings that can befall a particular copy of a record related to manufacturing.